-In this case, the Board has thoroughly reviewed the record from the Lower Appeals hearing.
-The record is complete.
+In this case, the Board has thoroughly reviewed the record from the Lower Appeals hearings.
+The records are complete.
 Both parties appeared and testified.
 Both parties were given the opportunity to cross-examine opposing witnesses and to offer and object to documentary evidence.
 Both parties were offered the opportunity to present closing statements.
-The necessary elements of due process were observed throughout the hearing.
+The necessary elements of due process were observed throughout the hearings.
 The Board finds no reason to order a new hearing, to take additional evidence, to conduct its own hearing, or allow additional argument.
-Sufficient evidence exists in the record from which the Board may make its decision.
+Sufficient evidence exists in the records from which the Board may make its decision.

-The Board finds that while the hearing examiner's Findings of Fact are supported by substantial evidence in the record, those facts are incomplete and insufficient to support the hearing examiner's Decision.
-The Board makes the following additional findings of fact:
+The Board finds that the hearing examiner's Findings of Fact (the same Findings of Fact were made in each case) are supported by substantial evidence in the records.
+Those facts are sufficient to support the hearing examiner's decisions The Board adopts the hearing examiner's Findings of Fact and Conclusions of Law in both cases.